 Using the remote control

-The remote control interacts with the primary screen as normal.
-It will never interact with the secondary screen.
+The remote control interacts with the primary screen, not the secondary screen.

 If a person is presenting

-The active speaker appears on the primary screen, and the document being presented is shown on the secondary screen.
+The active speaker appears on the primary screen, and the document being presented appears on the secondary screen.
+For details, see Present to a video meeting.